idio-lang/DIPS/source/implementing-idio/advanced/c-api.rst

 interfaces to 64-bit (kicking the Epochalyse can down the road for a few hundred billion years...).

+And, another bugbear, how do I print a ``time_t`` out without upsetting the compiler on some system or another?

 Underlying this is that the :lname:`C` API uses an opaque *typedef* for some base :lname:`C` type.
 For us to be able to store and transport it we could do with knowing what that type is.